BaranMary/Nao/Nao_scripts.md

   - Can I ask your name?
   - OR what is your name?
   - OR can you tell me your name?
-  - OR
+  - OR may I have your name?

 ## **Fixed questions about their interests/hobbies**
-what do you do in your free time?
+- [ ] Nao asks what do users do in their free time?
 [Nao should recognize a keyword and ask following conditional questions]
+  - What is your favorite sport?
+    - How often do you play that sport every week?
+    - Why do you like it?
+  - OR

 ## **Conditional questions about their interests/hobbies**